regencode/pass-generator/README.md

 The password library is a webpage that contain your saved passwords with a maximum of 10 stored passwords.
 The user can also create new password or quick generate a password from within this page, as well as copy, edit, and delete the passwords that are stored.

-Ultimately, the password strength checker takes a password as an input and will decide whether that password is weak or medium or strong through a number of different criterias, such as the password length and the use of symbols and numbers
+Ultimately, the password strength checker takes a password as an input and will decide whether that password is weak or medium or strong through a number of different criterias, such as the password length and the use of symbols and numbers.